appsoluteit/10ks-titanium/api/doc/USER.md

 {% method -%}
 ## User {#user}

 Call this to get user information.
-We call this mainly to get the user URL which is required for some other API calls *(should it be?)*
+We call this mainly to get the user URL which is required for some other API calls
 ```
 https://www.10000steps.org.au/api/auth/user/
 ```